sulianthual/scribbler/README.md

 A quick tour without much details.
 Start a new drawing (press "menu" then "new").
 Draw with left mouse, undo with right mouse, change pen size with mouse wheel, and swap tools with middle mouse.
 You can use black pen, color pen, eraser, bucket, etc (more details hereafter).
 Save drawing ("menu" then "save") as png file.
 Now drag from "file" (hold left mouse) and drop (release) to any texture in Inspector (e.g. a Sprite 2D texture), and the drawing will be applied.
 Inversely, drag any texture from Inspector (as long as its resource_path is a png) or any png file from FileSystem to the drawing area to load and edit it.

-I made this plugin because I wanted to quickly prototype some drawings directly in the editor.
+I made this plugin to quickly prototype some drawings directly in the editor.
 The plugin is very limited in scope compared to all around painting softwares (or other very nice Godot plugins, e.g. Sprite Painter), it basically has a few minimal features I found essential (and was able to code) for myself.
 It can use drag and drop to quickly assign drawings, along with sprite sheets and onion skinning for animations.
 The plugin is also tailored toward a specific drawing style: black outlines with color fillings and shadows, for which there are specific drawing tools and key bindings.
 And lastly the plugin can be janky.

 <div align="center"><img src="doc/doc_ui.png"></div>